GitterHubber21/Notes-Extension/README.md

 - `delete.js`: The script that handles the deletion of notes.
 - `background.js`: The background script that detects meeting links and manages the popup behavior.
 - `icon.png`: The icon used for the extension.

-## Technologies Used

-- **HTML/CSS**: For structuring and styling the user interface.
-- **JavaScript**: For implementing the functionality of the extension.
-- **Chrome Extensions API**: For accessing browser features such as storage and tab management.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to the Meeting Note Assistant, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your forked repository.
-5. Submit a pull request.